Home » Industries We Serve » Food Production

 Testing Moisture Levels in the Food Production Industry

-Non-Destructive Testing Solutions for the Food Industry
+Non-Destructive Testing Solutions for the Food Production Industry

 Poultry, Meat, and Seafood Processing

 In poultry, meat, and seafood production, the state of the moisture is important in determining if myopathies exist within the product.
-Our sensors distinguish between the good meat that can be processed and served to humans and the other meat that either will be used in animal feed or disposed of.
-For example, our equipment can also be used to distinguish sushi-grade fish or the grades of other meats that can be served raw.
+Our sensors distinguish between the good meat that can be processed and served to humans and the other meat that will be used in animal feed or disposed of.
+For example, our equipment can be used to distinguish sushi-grade fish or the grades of other meats that can be served raw.

 Nuts and Grain Production